-Directory Description .local/share This is the default location for the environment variable XDG_DATA_HOME, if it is not set.
-User defined desktop entries can be created in the subdirectory applications.
-User defined mime types can be created in mime/packages/Overrides.xml. .metacity Contains session data for the Metacity window manager. .nautilus Contains file manager data that is specific to the user.
+Directory Description .gnome2 Contains user-specific application data that is not stored in the GConf repository.
+For example, this directory con- tains the following: Keyboard shortcut information.
+Window location information.
+Desktop entry files for panel launchers.
+This directory also contains user-specific menu data.
+If a user modifies menus, the details are stored here. .gnome2-private Ignore this directory.
+This directory has no function at the time of publication of this guide. .metacity Contains session data for the Metacity window manager. .nautilus Contains file manager data that is specific to the user.
 For example, this directory can contain the following: Metadata for the directories with which the user works.
 Nautilus emblems that the user adds.
 Nautilus desktop images. .themes Contains controls theme options, window frame theme options, and icons theme options that the user adds.
 The user can add themes from the Theme preference tool. .thumbnails Contains image thumbnails for the user.
 The image thumbnails are used in the file manager.
-The file manager contains a preference that the user can select to stop generation of thumbnail images.
+The file manager contains a preference that the user can select to stop generation of thumbnail images. .xscreensaver Contains screensaver configuration data and screensaver preference data.